 A memorable, on-point brand is every bit as important as a good product or service.

-And to launch an effective brand, you need to connect with your audience.
+And to launch an effective brand, you need to have a purpose, a connection with your audience, and a place in the marketplace.

 In this guide, we’re going to show you exactly how to launch a brand – from defining your brand identity and creating your brand materials to building internal procedures and promoting your brand.